 - Fat: 0.3 grams

-Because of how hard lemon juice can be on the enamel of your teeth, it’s important to dilute it with water of any temperature (though lukewarm is recommended).
+Because of how hard lemon juice can be on the enamel of your teeth, it’s important to dilute it with water of any temperature (though lukewarm is recommended), and not to drink it throughout the day.
+Drinking lemon water through a straw is also recommended to limit the exposure of acid in the lemon to your teeth.

 1. Banishes Acne